-- Let’s face it; you’d be combing through thrift store racks anyway, so you might as well make some money while you do it by putting your shopping addiction to work.
+- Let’s face it, you’re combing through thrift store racks anyway, so you might as well make some money while you do it by putting your shopping addiction to work.

 - The margins are huge.
-That two-dollar RadioShack ball cap you found over the weekend?
-Next, it might be a $40 vintage vaporwave strapback.
+That $2 RadioShack ball cap you found over the weekend?
+You can turn it into a $40 vintage hat.

 - You’re selling something unique.
 Nowhere else on the web will people be able to find the vintage collections that you put together.

 Want to turn your cool stuff into pizza money?
-Take a look at these guides to make your products look great in photos:
+Take a look at these guides to making your products look great in photos:

 7. Publish your own book

-It doesn’t matter if it’s a science-fiction novel, a marketing guide, or a children’s picture book; there are now plenty of options to successfully self-publish your work.
-These include releasing your writing as an ebook with the Digital Downloads app to on-demand printing services like Blurb and CreateSpace.
+It doesn’t matter if it’s a science-fiction novel, a marketing guide, or a children’s picture book, there are now plenty of options for successfully self-publishing your work.
+These include releasing your writing as an ebook with the Digital Downloads app or using on-demand printing services like Blurb.

-Selling ebooks is a great online business idea.
-To sell ebooks through your online store, install the Digital Downloads app, and you’ll instantly be able to stock digital files as products.
+To sell ebooks through your online store, install the Digital Downloads app and you’ll instantly be able to stock digital files as products.
 Once purchased, your ebooks will be sent to your customers via email or as a direct download link.

-If you choose to sell physical copies of your book, you’ll just need to place an order with Blurb or CreateSpace whenever your work is purchased.
-They’ll custom print your book and handle the entire storage and fulfilment process.
+If you choose to sell physical copies of your book, you’ll just need to place an order whenever your work is purchased.
+They’ll custom print your book and handle the entire storage and fulfillment process.

 Why publish a book?